eBay/bascomtask/README.md

 ```
 As can be seen, fnTask is the call to make to get the task itself, which you may want to do to apply common
 methods on it such as giving it a name or changing its weight -- unlike regular tasks, function tasks are
-'light' by default but that can be changed by marking them runSpawned().
-For must purposes, however, the simpler
+'light' by default meaning a separate thread will not be spawned for them, but that can be changed as described
-and shorter fn() call will likely be sufficient.
+later in the configuration section.
+For must purposes, the simpler and shorter fn() call will likely be sufficient.

 There are number of these methods that take different kinds of lambdas, for Supplier as well as Consumer lambdas.
 For lambdas that take arguments these must be passed to the fn/fnTask methods in turn, as CompletableFutures.
 The